mongodb-developer/liberate-data/README.md

 ```
 * <b>Authentication</b>: Two authentication providers should be enabled: `email/password` and `API Keys`.
 The API key named `demo` was created by you.
 * <b>Device Sync</b>: Flexible device sync should be enabled, set to the linked atlas cluster and the northwind database.
-* <b>GraphQL</b>: All entity types should be defined along with a custom resolver named `searchOrders`, which itself is linked to an Atlas Function named `funcSearchOrders`.
+* <b>GraphQL</b>: All entity types should be defined along with two custom resolvers named `searchOrders` and `vectorSearchOrders` which are linked to the Atlas Functions named `funcSearchOrders` and `funcVectorSearchOrders` respectively.

 ### Use Postman for API testing
 This step will allow one to run queries via GraphQL.
 This will show that the API is working as expected.